-Select Enabled to enable hot-plugging support for a port specified by the user, which will allow the user to replace a sSATA disk drive installed on this port without shutting down the system.
+This feature designates the sSATA port specified for hot plugging.
+Set this item to Enabled for hot-plugging support, which will allow the user to replace an sSATA disk drive without shutting down the system.
 The options are Enabled and Disabled.